thim81/asyncapi-format/readme.md

             operationId: turnOn
 ```

+=> **inverseOperationIds**: This option does the inverse filtering, by keeping only the operationIds defined and remove all other operationIds, including the operations without an operationId.

 ### Filter - flags

 => **flags**: Refers to a custom property that can be set on any field in the AsyncAPI document.